matt-whiteley/pagespeed-tips/README.md

 ##Reduce File Sizes

-Although Pagespeed Insights makes little mention of file size unless the html is huge, it is known that the page rank algoritm used in the search index does care about total page speed, and download time on mobile devices.
-Care needs to be made to ensure that unused javascript libraries are not just left in themes, or some copy and pasted css that doesn't even style any element on the page.
+Although Pagespeed Insights makes little mention of file size unless the HTML is huge, it is known that the page rank algoritm used in the search index does care about total page speed, and download time on mobile devices.
+Care needs to be made to ensure that unused javascript libraries are not just left in themes, or some copy and pasted CSS that doesn't even style any element on the page.

-During experiments, stripping out some unused css and js gained 5 points on the mobile score, making the jump into the 85+ green band.
+During experiments, stripping out some unused CSS and JS gained 5 points on the mobile score, making the jump into the 85+ green band.

 ##Optimise Images